Best Management Tips for Automotive

 - Implement an oil analysis program.
 This type of program can be used as a productive tool for potential maintenance and extend the time between oil changes.
 Oil analysis programs are most efficient when used for fleets of vehicles.

 - Recycle used motor oil through a reputable recycling service.
 Do not pour used oil on the ground or in a storm drain, septic tank or dry well.
 Check with your waste oil handler to determine if you can dispose of cutting oils in your waste oil container.
-See the NDEQ Environmental Guidance Document “Used Oil and Filters Management.”
+See the NDEE Environmental Guidance Document “Used Oil and Filters Management.”

 - Drain used oil filters for 12 hours.
 Used oil filters for recycling must be crushed, dismantled or punctured and hot-drained.
 Do not place oil filters in the trash without first ensuring they are properly drained (punctured and hot drained, crushed, etc.).
-The NDEQ recommends recycling used oil filters.
+The NDEE recommends recycling used oil filters.

 - Brake pads and shoes may contain asbestos.
 The dust from brakes may also contain asbestos.
 Do not use an air hose; instead use a HEPA-filtered vacuum or wet wipe the brake.
 Store asbestos wastes separate from other wastes in plastic bags and then into a sealed and labeled container.
 Notify the waste hauler that asbestos waste is present.
 You will probably need special permission from the landfill to dispose of asbestos waste.